usdot-jpo-ode/jpo-cvdp/docs/testing.md

 1. Open the terminal.
 1. Type "sudo su" to run commands as root
 1. Type ./build_and_run_unit_tests.sh to run the script

+# See Also: Testing/Troubleshooting
+More information on testing can be found in the [Testing/Troubleshooting](../README.md#Testing/Troubleshooting) section of the README.